Pollock roe: Japan

 Recently in Japan, mentaiko pasta has become common.
 Mentaiko is mixed with butter or mayonnaise and used as a sauce for spaghetti.
 Thin strips of nori (海苔) and shiso leaves are often sprinkled on top.

-Pollack roe is dipped in a seasoning liquid.
+Pollock roe is dipped in a seasoning liquid.
 This method was invented in the grocery store "Fukuya(ふくや)" and became common in Japan.

 Mentaiko was nominated as Japan's number one side dish in the Japanese weekly magazine, Shūkan Bunshun.

 Tarako is served in a number of ways: plain (usually for breakfast), as a filling for onigiri, and as a pasta sauce (usually with nori).
 Traditionally, tarako was dyed bright red, but recent concerns about the safety of food coloring have all but eliminated that custom.
 In Kyūshū, tarako is commonly served with red chili pepper flakes.